 In Sentence 1, do is an auxiliary verb used with speak to indicate the present simple tense.

-Similarly, in Sentence 2, the modal verb can not only works as an auxiliary verb but also conveys the idea of an ability to perform the main verb (speak).
+Similarly, in Sentence 2, the modal verb can has a dual function.
+As an auxiliary verb, it allows you to ask a question.
+As a modal verb, it conveys the idea of an ability to perform the main verb (speak).

 If you think the difference between Sentences 1 and 2 above is subtle, you are right.
-However, using a modal verbs can change the idea quite a bit depending on the context.
+However, you can use a modal verb and change the idea quite a bit depending on the context.

 For example, compare the following sentences: